mahm09/P3_final_submission/README.md

 # Computer Vision Model Comparison: YOLOv8 vs Faster R-CNN vs MobileNet

 ## Project Overview
 This repository contains the final implementation and trained models for a comparative study of object detection and pose estimation architectures.
 The project evaluates the performance difference between single-stage detectors (YOLOv8) and two-stage detectors (Faster R-CNN with a MobileNetV2 backbone (itself with a MediaPipe wrist cropping system)).
+During the project, another repository was used.
+This was cleaned up for submission, with some testing files, the dataset, and various other programs not making the final cut.
+As a result, it is possible that the programs do not currently have full functionality, as they did in our working project folder.
+These programs are merely intended to showcase the implementation.

+The repository also contains a folder with an example implementation of the deployment method described in the report, with it's own requirements.txt file, a sample image to try, and a sample result recieved from the API server, among other things.
+The Docker server host must be running for this to work.

 ## Included Models
 The `P3_Final_Submission` folder includes the best-performing weights from our training sessions: